ga4gh/data-security/AAI/AAIConnectProfile.md

     except for accommodating for `exp` timestamps to be represented as indicated above.

-3. An Embedded Token Issuer MAY include the `aud` field to identify the [Brokers](#term-broker) as the intended audience as specified by [RFC 7523 Section 3](https://tools.ietf.org/html/rfc7523#section-3).
+3. An Embedded Token Issuer MAY include the `aud` claim to identify the [Brokers](#term-broker) as the intended audience as specified by [RFC 7523 Section 3](https://tools.ietf.org/html/rfc7523#section-3).
-    The values within the `aud` field must match the `iss` field of access tokens issued by consented Brokers.
+    When an `aud` claim is specified, the values within the `aud` claim MUST match the `iss` claim of access tokens issued by consented Brokers.

 #### Conformance for Claim Clearinghouses (consuming Access Tokens to give access to data)